 I sold the store in 2004 and nowadays I'm consumed with getting out there and searching our amazing wilderness for unique landscapes and golden light - and recording it with my camera.

 Ever since I can recall, serious photographers banter about photographic ethics.
 This has become more prevalent in the age of the Apple Mac.
 How much saturation is appropriate?
 Are "correct" colors being presented in an image?
 To what extent is digital manipulation acceptable?
 Let's recognize first that no photographs viewed as a print or on a screen are "pure."
 Chemicals and computers don't reproduce something exactly as we saw it with our highly sophisticated brains and eyes.

 Notwithstanding creating black and white photos, I feel strongly about producing images that accurately reflect what I witnessed.
 Indeed, I go to great lengths when I'm preparing a photo for viewing and printing that it be beautiful but consistent with my spectating experience - otherwise it would feel as if I was telling an untruth.
 Please see my FAQ for technical information on how I prepare images for print and how to best view my prints.
 My goal is to bring an unparalleled high resolution, color accurate print viewing experience to your home or office - and to create prints that will provide a lifetime of joy, reverence, and contemplation.

 My wife, Sheryl, and I live in Prescott, Arizona.
 We love being here because it's very central to the places we revere and explore the most - Arizona, Utah, Colorado, the deserts and coasts of California, the Pacific Northwest, and so many other beautiful places.

-It's my privilege to welcome you to my Wilderness Photography Gallery.
 I look forward to taking you on future journeys and sharing reverence for our beautiful landscapes.